 These values can be seen in the simulation results:

 To alleviate these concerns, I want a proper driver per channel.
-I don’t really have any choice but to ditch the PCB and make something specific.
+I don’t have any choice but to ditch the PCB and make something specific.

 The Plan